samuelhafsteins/monumental-take-home/README.md

 On the left hand side of the window you have the controls.
 With them you can control every moving part of the robot.
-Note: I used the the x, z plane as the ground and the y axis for height.
+Note: I used the the x, z plane as the ground and the y axis for height, as that is the default in Three js.

 In addition you have two extra options: